DerwenAI/strwythura/README.md

 Since this module shows debugging and performance telemetry, it helps illustrate how the chat bot operates.

-Then to run the full application as a `Streamlit` app:
+Next, run the full application as a `Streamlit` app:

 ```bash
 poetry run streamlit run app.py
 ```

-Your browser should open a new tab where the question/answer interactions scroll, along with other visualizations about the graph and vector assets which are getting used.
+Your browser should open automatically a new tab with the question/answer chat bot, along with other analytics about the LLM usage, and the graph and vector assets getting used.

-WIP:
-Use `Opik` to collect evaluations during GraphRAG use.

 </details>